pdobb/minesweeper_alliance/README.md

 #### Without Foreman

-If more control over the server processes is needed they can be run without foreman.
+If more control over the server processes is needed, they can be run without foreman.

 e.g. To simplify breakpoints/debugging, run the Rails server in its own process: